 Style Shifting

 Style shifting is the process by which speakers adjust their language along a formality continuum depending on the communicative context.
-Every speaker style-shifts — it is a universal feature of human language use, not a sign of inconsistency or "bad English."
+Every speaker style-shifts.
+It is a universal feature of human language use, not a sign of inconsistency or "bad English."

 Labov's Attention-to-Speech Model